kyang5/coursedescriptions/source/onlineSpring.rst

     **Notes:**
     COMP 317-700N is reserved for students in the School of Continuing & Professional Studies.
 For more information go to http://www.luc.edu/adult-education/admission/nonscps-enrollment/
+    COMP 317-700N is an online class.
+Required synchronous sessions will be held 7:30-9PM CST

 :doc:`comp320` [Term: Eight Week - First]